workleap/wl-foundry-cli/CONTRIBUTING.md

 ### Working with Storybook in `templates`

-First, navigate to the folder of the template you want to work with powershell.
-After, run the command `pnpm i --ignore-workspace` to locally install all the dependencies needed.
+First, navigate to the folder of the template you want to work with a command line tool.
+After, run the command `pnpm install --ignore-workspace` to locally install all the dependencies needed.

 You will also want to configure MSW for local testing, without affecting the template. `pnpm dlx msw init public` will automatically generate the `generatedServiceWorker.js` file in the `public` folder.